Charlotte, North Carolina, USA

-Nearly every theme park enthusiast is a credit hunter.
-Me too… Although I sometimes claim that darkrides and entertainment are the most important elements of an amusement park, I love coaster-count and coaster bingos as well.
-Everybody knows that there are tons of amazing rollercoasters at the American East Coast and in 2017, it’s finally time to discover some of them.
-My boyfriend and I bought Cedar Fair Platinum Passes and we’re planning several USA trips this year.
-We will visit Canada’s Wonderland and the iconic Cedar Point in late August, but this first road trip will take us from Charlotte to Washington DC.
-Even on our first day, we will already meet some legendary rollercoasters.
-While arriving at the Carowinds parking lot, I actually notice that I’ve never seen so many B&M tracks at once.
+Nearly every theme park enthusiast is a credit hunter… and so am I. Although I often claim that dark rides and entertainment are the most important elements of an amusement park, I love coaster count and coaster bingos as well.
+Everybody knows that there are tons of amazing roller coasters at the American East Coast.
+And in 2017, I was finally able to discover some of them.
+I bought a Cedar Fair Platinum Pass and I planned several USA trips.
+Canada’s Wonderland and the iconic Cedar Point were planned for late August, but during Spring Break we travelled from Charlotte to Washington DC.
+Even on our first day, we already met some legendary roller coasters on the border between North and South Carolina.